leo-holanda/leo-holanda/README.md

 # Hi, I'm Leonardo!

-I'm working as a web developer intern at [NINC](https://github.com/ninc-management), graduating in Information Systems at UFAL and currently based in Maceió, AL, Brazil.
+- I'm a web developer who recently graduated in Information Systems from Federal University of Alagoas (UFAL).
+- As an intern in web development at [NINC](https://github.com/ninc-management), I was part of a team that develops a business management software using MEAN stack.
+- In my graduation thesis, I proposed and assessed a software that help researchers to conduct educational experiments in online learning environments.
+I was also part of a team that developed this software using Vue.js and PHP/Laravel.

-### :hammer_and_wrench: Working with
+### :hammer_and_wrench: Familiar with
 - TypeScript
 - Angular
 - Express and Node.js